 Into this milieu appeared my cousin Bobby, ten years older than me, and the first relative I was conscious of who left our Texas border town for the mythical big city in the East.
 From earliest childhood memory, Bobby was an enigmatic Marco Polo figure — visiting rarely, but always bringing me gifts from his New York City life.
 To my smalltown eyes, the gifts were strange souvenirs: band flyers from a club called CBGB, calendars for art movies that would never come to my local theater.
 As I grew older, I came to realize the significance of the ephemera: those gifts were cultural lifelines, coded messages to another closeted child communicating what could never be openly said.

 In 1988, when I was 17 years old, my cousin returned home, ailing from the final stages of AIDS.
 He died on Easter morning at age 27, my greatest fears realized.

 “Small Town, Turn Away” uses fragments of the past to make sense of desire, mourning, and survival.
 The film uses historical ephemera, archival footage, and interviews to explore cultural conditions that gave birth to the Cry of the smalltown boy.

-Traveling from the Mexican-American border of South Texas to New York, San Francisco, London, and Berlin, the film weaves my story of Bobby, the story of “Smalltown Boy”, and reflections of gay men who made journeys to these cities in the conservative decade of the Eighties, only to face the trauma of great loss.
-Now in their 50s, they react to and reflect on Bronski Beat’s song, a haunting anthem of liberation and escape in a time when they were fighting for their lives.
+Traveling from the Mexican-American border of South Texas to New York, San Francisco, and London, the film weaves my story of Bobby, the story of “Smalltown Boy”, and reflections of gay men who made journeys to these cities in the conservative decade of the Eighties, only to face the trauma of great loss.

 “Small Town, Turn Away” is a feature-length documentary that probes the nature of a primal scream, and the soul of the community that hears it.